Fadoua-f/cryptoo-management/README.md

 # Crypto Management System

-A comprehensive cryptocurrency management system built with React, Node.js, and blockchain integration.
+A comprehensive cryptocurrency management system built with React, Node.js, and blockchain integration using Hardhat and Web3.js.

 ## Prerequisites